 You may be selected for audit by random sampling or based on identified triggers.

 Random Audit

-Not every RD or DTR will be audited by CDR.
-Computer programming randomly selects a predetermined percentage of RDs, or DTRs for audits.
+Not every RDN or RD, or NDTR or DTR will be audited by CDR.
+Computer programming randomly selects a predetermined percentage of RDNs or RDs, or NDTRs or DTRs for audits.

 Triggers